Explicit Sarkisov program for regular surfaces over arbitrary fields and applications: Rank fibrations on surfaces

-\begin{proof} We can assume that the base-field $\k$ is separably closed.
-Suppose that $X$ is not geometrically normal.
-Using geometric integrality, \autoref{thm: dP-base-change-classification} tells us that $K_X^2=8$ can happen only if $p=2$, and if the normalised base change $X_{\bar{k}}^n$ is isomorphic to the Hirzebruch surface $\mathbb{F}_4$.
-In particular, $X_{\bar{\k}}^n$ has two extremal contractions, one of which $\varphi \colon X_{\bar{\k}}^n \to Z$ is birational.
-By \cite[Proposition 2.4]{Tan18b}, the Picard rank does not change under a purely inseparable base change (that is, $\rho(X_{\bar\k})=\rho(X)$), and hence there is also a birational contraction $f \colon X \to Y$ defined over $\k$.
 As $K_X^2=8$, $Y$ is a del Pezzo surface of degree at least $9$, and hence $K_Y^2=9$ by \autoref{cor: geometrically integral del Pezzo}.
 Therefore, by \autoref{lem: SB}, $X$ is obtained by blowing up a Severi--Brauer surface in a rational point, which gives a contradiction to geometric non-normality. \end{proof}

 \begin{lemma} Let $X$ be a geometrically integral del Pezzo surface over any field $\k$ of degree $K_X^2=8$.
 Then either $X\simeq \F_1$, or $X$ is geometrically a quadric (that is, $X_{\bar \k}\subset \p^3_{\bar \k}$ is a quadric) and either \begin{enumerate} \item $X_{\bar{\k}} \simeq \mathbb{P}^1_{\bar\k} \times \mathbb{P}^1_{\bar \k}$, or \item $X$ is not smooth, $p=2$ and $X_{\bar\k} \simeq \mathbb{P}(1,1,2)$. \end{enumerate} \end{lemma}